 2. The Foxen Canyon Wine Trail

-Drive or cycle along this 30-mile wine trail, which is peppered with 14 wineries.
-It connects Santa Maria Valley and Los Olivos, providing visitors with an insider’s glimpse into California’s central coast wine scene.
-Expect to try varietals ranging from Pinot Noir and Syrah to Chardonnay and Blanc de Blancs.
-Or join CORE Winery winemaker and former semi-pro cyclist, Dave Corey, on one of his Bike + Bottle mapped appellations tours, which include behind-the-scenes tours at wineries and breweries
+Spend a day driving, touring or cycling along the 30-mile Foxen Canyon Wine Trail, which is peppered with 14 wineries.
+It connects Santa Maria Valley and Los Olivos, providing visitors with an insider’s glimpse into California’s Central Coast wine scene.
+Expect to try award-winning varietals ranging from Pinot Noir and Syrah to Chardonnay and Blanc de Blancs.

 3. Your Wine Getaway in Santa Maria Valley